Blog

 Before agreeing to any new FinTech partnership, Sponsor Banks must perform due diligence on your company.
 In this process they will want to review many of your crucial business documents to help them fully understand your business and growth trajectory, giving them the context to understand your potential risks and perform the necessary oversight.

-These documents include things like:
+These documents include items such as:

 • Business plans